javascript-tutorial/en.javascript.info/6-data-storage/03-indexeddb/article.md

 **There must be a unique `key` for every value in the store.**

-A key must be one of the these types: number, date, string, binary, or array.
-It's a unique identifier: we can search/remove/update values by the key.
+A key must be one of the these types - number, date, string, binary, or array.
+It's a unique identifier, so we can search/remove/update values by the key.

 ![](indexeddb-structure.svg)